linode/docs/docs/uptime/monitoring/deploy-graphite-with-grafana-on-ubuntu-14-04.md

 		}
     	~~~

-2. Add the following lines to the end of the file:
+2. Also add the following lines to the end of the file:

 	{: .file-excerpt}
 	/etc/graphite/local_settings.py